J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 We could just stop here and call our Assembly code a success but our final goal is to generate shellcode that will be usable if we ever come across a buffer overflow vulnerability for example.
 So let's see how our code holds up as shellcode.

-We can easily extract all the shellcode from our compiled binary with a little bit of bash scripting, as is shown below:
+We can easily extract all the shellcode from our compiled binary with a little bit of bash scripting and the help of objdump, as is shown below:

 ```bash
 ┌──(kali㉿kali)-[~/pass_bind_nasm]